jdbean/blog-mirror/_posts/2018-11-05-topological-search.md

   - Topological Search
   - Graphs
   - Algorithms
-img: william-felker-38344-unsplash.jpg
+img: raphael-koh-287327-unsplash.jpg
 fig-caption: # Add figcaption for img (optional)
 ---
 This week I spent some time working on a CS problem that required me to perform topological search of a graph.
 <!-- more -->
 The problem didn't seem so complicated at first glance:

-> Design a program which takes as input an array of tasks and an array containing pairs of dependency relationships.
+> Design a program which takes as input two parameters: an array of tasks and an array containing pairs of dependency relationships.
 Each dependency relationship consists of a pair of tasks wherein the first task must be completed before the second task is completed.
 Your progam must must return an array consisting of a valid order in which each of the tasks may be completed or return an error if no valid order is possible.

 Solving this problem, however, isn't quite so straightforward as many of the string and array manipulation questions I typically get confronted with on a day to day basis.
-The question really requires diving into the topic of Topological sorting of graphs.
+The question really requires diving into the topic of topological sorting of graphs.
 This question really excited me so I decided to sit down, put in the time, and work my way through a solution.

-What captured my attention about this problem is that its application was immediatly clear to me: this is dependency resolution.
+What captured my attention about this problem is that its practical application was immediatly clear to me: this is dependency resolution.
 In other words, the problem solved by this excercise is the same fundamental problem that many of the tools I rely on every single day address such as Bundler to install Ruby gem dependencies, Apt to manage package dependencies on my Debian GNU/Linux laptop, and Systemd to manage process initialization on my servers.

 Although the inputs in this excercise are Arrays, they are ultimately describing the edges of a directed graph, *i.e.* a graph in which nodes have a one-way or directional relationship to adjacent nodes.
 In this case the directionaly is the `dependency -> dependant` relationship between some of the task nodes.